anomalylabs/editor-field_type/docs/en/usage.md

 <a name="mutator"></a>
 ## Setting Values

-You can set the editor field type value with string.
+You can set the editor field type value with a string.

 {{ code('php', '$entry->example = $html;') }}